Mystery's Disappearing Act

 I wanted to Love New Orleans.
 I wanted to be moved by the history of the land and the legendary warmth of the people, but fresh off my flight and still in my New York state of mind - I didn’t.
 I only saw what was wrong, what could be fixed - cracks in the road, old houses with peeling paint, people day drinking beyond their good reason and judgement, the constant warnings not to go into the neighborhoods, travel alone or wear expensive jewelry, the distant strains of out-of-tune trombone music that worked their way into my window late at night, the heady sweet and poisonous smell of white oleander that crept up every fence and rested on the side of buildings.
 Beautiful and deeply flawed.
 I didn’t love it because I didn’t understand, and there is no love without understanding.

 New Orleans is a place of resilience where the past and present coincide in a way I'd never previously experienced.
 You can go into a Voodoo shop for a love and prosperity spell and then for an iced latte and free wifi all in the same breath.
-It's a place where excess is comme d'habitude and you can see it all at once -
+It's a place where excess is the norm but humility is the spirit.

 After a few days and much chipping away at my personal walls, I was finally able to understand that this was a place of feeling - not to be gathered and dissected - but viscerally felt and enjoyed.
 The kind of magic and romance people attribute to New Orleans is intoxicating for its lack of perfection.
 It’s special blend of beauty and melancholy, like the sweet and toxic scent of the oleander flower is what keeps the artists and the spirit here.
 It's what Ernest Hemingway, Ann Rice, Tennessee Williams and Truman Capote saw.
 The grit, mystery, levity and heaviness that occupies the city is intoxicating once you stop resisting it.